AlexiaDelorme/project-spacex/README.md

 ## Future Feature 1 - Waiting list

-To advise the user of the remaining slots if the trip is almost sold out and register to a waiting list if it is already sold out.
+To provide the user with the option to register to a waiting list if a trip is sold out.

+## Future Feature 2 - Activity dashboard for admin

+To have a custom dashboard for the administrator of the website so they can monitor the activity of the travel agency.
+- statistics: number of bookings, revenues, new users...
+- edit/delete/add new trips

+## Future Feature 3 - Option to add testimonials

+Create a testimonial form where passengers could share their experience after completing a trip with us.

 <a name="database"/>